veshena/Vee-Calculator/README.md

-#MY CALCULATOR
+# VEE CALCULATOR

 Overview:
 I'm going to be building a simple calculator by incorporating what I've learned about React state.

-Wireframes:
+Wireframe:
 https://wireframepro.mockflow.com/editor.jsp?editor=on&publicid=M70ba3652329c214e792d6ff405cd6c5b1651073748716&perm=Create&projectid=MghY35NyCnb&spaceid=MyeoLtNyCnb&ptitle=Untitled&bgcolor=white&category=M9fed2da50c6980c8a4f3699a6836e9c91596189396438&pcompany=Ca6f2d1e7da404a4787a17d419b1589e6&store=yes#/page/5a65c82e2d4a4398867541efc2a359cd

 User stories:
-When you click any number button and use any operator button you must get an accurate result after clicking the equal button.
+When you click any number button and use any operator button you must get an accurate answer after clicking the equal button.

 1. The number buttons are labled ( 0 - 9 including the . button )
 2. The 5 operator buttons are ( / , * , + , - , and = )